wismna/HackPi/readme.md

 <h1>HackPi Readme</h1>

-HackPi is a combination of <a href="https://samy.pl/poisontap/">Samy Kamkar's Poisontap</a> and <a href="https://zone13.io/post/Raspberry-Pi-Zero-for-credential-snagging/">Responder</a> on a Raspberry Pi Zero.
+HackPi is a combination of <a href="https://samy.pl/poisontap/">Samy Kamkar's Poisontap</a> and <a href="https://zone13.io/post/Raspberry-Pi-Zero-for-credential-snagging/">Responder (original idea by Mubix)</a> on a Raspberry Pi Zero.

-I wanted to integrate the two hacking mechanisms on a single Raspberry Pi Zeroso that they could zork at the same time.
+I wanted to integrate the two hacking mechanisms on a single Raspberry Pi Zero so that they could work at the same time.
 I also wanted it to work automatically on Windows, Linux and Mac.
 However, this proved to be quite complex.

 <h2>Walkthrough</h2>
 <h3>Quick guide</h3>